-- Media Specialist will teach students how to use other people’s work in support of their own.
+- Media Specialists will teach students how to use other people’s work in support of their own.

-- Media Specialist will model proper use of sources by citing references in appropriate bibliographic formats.
+- Media Specialists will model proper use of sources by citing references inappropriate bibliographic formats.

-- Media Specialist will teach developmentally appropriate lessons on academic honesty.
+- Media Specialists will teach developmentally appropriate lessons on academic honesty.

 - Media Specialist will emphasize ethical use of information in the inquiry process

-- School will maintain fairness and consistency in assisting student learning
+- The school will maintain fairness and consistency in assisting student learning

-- School will provide professional development for teachers and promote parental awareness.
+- The school will provide professional development for teachers and promote parental awareness.

 - Parents will ensure that students are working independently unless otherwise specified.